SystemsGenetics/KINC/docs/create_a_network.rst

 Finally, it may not be desired to test all of the metadata features (i.e. columns) from the annotation matrix.
 Using the ``feat-tests`` argument you can specify a comma-separated list (without spaces) of the names of the columns in the annotation matrix file that should be tested.
 These can be either categorical, quantitative or ordinal.
 KINC will do its best to determine the top of data in each column, but you can override the type using the ``--feat-types`` argument and specifying the type by separating with a colon.

-Unlike with other thresholding methods, you do not get a minimal correlation value.
-Instead you can set limits on the `p`-values and `r`-squared values in the network extraction step.

 Step 5: Extract Condition-Specific Subgraphs
 ````````````````````````````````````````````